Tommaso12/iOS10-Runtime-Headers/README.md

 1. Cloning RuntimeBrowser and run on iOS version to the [real machine](https://github.com/nst/RuntimeBrowser/)

-2.iOS OCRuntime App in> Frameworks tab> Load All
+2. iOS OCRuntime App in> Frameworks tab> Load All

-3. displays an IP address (GCDWebServer of IP) in the About the application, on the same network segment as Mac browser to input various frameworks of API
+3. Displays an IP address (GCDWebServer of IP) in the About the application, on the same network segment as Mac browser to input various frameworks of API

 4. The terminal uses `wget -r http://192.168.1.102:10000/tree/` be downloaded to the local